jrichard5/JapaneseDictionaryWebScraper_InDevelopment_/README.md

 Bugs:
 * If I do the same page twice then save to database, get entity already tracked error
+* The error message still shows when I try to add the same kanji twice.

 TODOs:
 1. fix bug (possibly by calling unique on the list)